hamzashakeel007/My-Projects/Mail/README.md

 **Note:**

 * Reply functionality leverages pre-filling the recipient, subject, and body fields in the compose view but might require additional logic in your project's API for handling reply actions.
-* Sent and Archived email functionalities are not currently implemented in this basic version.

 ## Technology Stack